marko-knoebl/slides/sections/react/90-querying-apis-effect-hook-en.md

 ## Querying APIs (effect hook)

-Often API data needs to be queried when a component is first mounted or when its props / state change
+Often API data needs to be queried when a component was mounted for the first time or when its props / state have changed

 ## Querying APIs (effect hook)

-The _effect hook_ can be used to perform some actions when a component is first mounted or when its props / state change
+The _effect hook_ can be used to perform actions when a component was mounted for the first time or whent its props / state have changed

 ```js
 useEffect(